mythemedesign/python-text-extraction/README.md

-# Python Text Extraction
+# Python Text Extraction & Web Scraping

-This script sets up a FastAPI application to handle file uploads and extract text data from various file formats.
+This script sets up a FastAPI application to handle file uploads and extract text data from various file formats and also scrape web pages and grab links of related pages.

 Supported file types: `pdf`, `txt`, `md`, `xls`, `xlsx`, `csv`, `json`, `doc`, `docx`

 It includes rate limiting, CORS middleware, and token counting for the uploaded data.